We are having more fun than a human being should be allowed to have.

 Thanks much.

-All right, hey, I got a comment for you.
+Hey, I got a comment for you.

-They're hovering around 355 for the cheap stuff.
+They're hovering around $3.55 for the cheap stuff.

 And I think that's a good thing.

-We're all excited about gas prices dropping, but I can pretty much guarantee what we're gonna be hearing about instead of this.
+We're all excited about gas prices dropping, but I can pretty much guarantee what we're going to be hearing about instead of this, the job losses in the green industry.

-What job losses in the green industry will happen if the gasoline price goes down.
+What job losses in the green industry will happen if the gasoline price goes down?

-Well, that's that's possible.
+Well, that's possible.

 Look at how many people.

-Because the reports were in the drive-by media, and we we were told this is a national trend of panic, people getting rid of their SUV is because of the high price of gasoline now.
+People getting rid of their SUV is because of the high price of gasoline now.

 Let's say it does.